trish181000/cprg-218-lab-2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Chocolate Covered Strawberries

+Ingredients:
+- 10 oz milk chocolate
+- 2 lbs fresh strawberries

+Instructions
+1. Melt the chocolate using a double boiler.
+2. Wash strawberries thoroughly and paat dry.
+3. Hold the strawberry by the stem and dip into the melted chocolate.
+4. Allow for strawberries to set and then they are ready to eat!